MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 Cumulative SAT scores are approximated well by a normal model, $N(\mu=1500, \sigma=300)$.

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">Shannon is a randomly selected SAT taker, and nothing is known about Shannon's SAT aptitude.
+Shannon is a randomly selected SAT taker, and nothing is known about Shannon's SAT aptitude.
 What is the probability that Shannon scores at least 1630 on her SATs?

 ---